…she can be behind the curve when there isn’t a curve.

 - She loves to show off her big bum.

 I had sometimes felt that Cracker, with his endless patience, good nature and noble bearing, was too good for us – or at least, for me.
 I have no such feelings about Betty, I fear she might be the dog I deserve.

 Her first few months saw her slowly gaining confidence and becoming more affectionate, perhaps as she started to realise that this was home now.
 She enjoyed chasing her ball around the house, and we took her for walks and trips in the car.
 We were just getting her used to being left alone in the house for an hour or two when the Covid pandemic struck, and we were going nowhere, except to walk her.
 She must have thought our lives dull indeed.
 But our timing had been good: she provided us with much entertainment during those difficult months.

-On her introductory visit to the vet, they reckoned her age older than five, and she does indeed frequently have the demeanour of a confused old lady: she can appear two steps behind the action when nothing is happening.
+On her introductory visit to the vet, they reckoned her age older than five, and she does indeed frequently have the demeanour of a confused old lady: she can be behind the curve when there isn’t a curve.
 Although Betty’s past is a closed book, we have made some guesses.
 She’s fine around people, and will greet them nicely after her initial rage at the doorbell: from this we infer that she might have been neglected, but not actively mistreated by humans.

 One possibly revealing incident came when Debbie went to use a portable toilet cabin while I stayed with Betty on the lead.
 She was frantic, desperate to be allowed to follow her mum into the cabin.
 We thought she might have been abandoned – possibly by travellers? – who shut her outside and drove off.